Marie Louise, Duchess of Parma

-As the eldest child of Francis II, Holy Roman Emperor and Emperor of Austria, and his second wife, Maria Theresa of Naples and Sicily, Marie Louise grew up during a period of continuous conflict between Austria and revolutionary France.
+As the eldest child of Francis II, Holy Roman Emperor and Emperor of Austria, and his second wife, Maria Theresa of Naples and Sicily, Marie Louise grew up during a period marked by ongoing and unceasing conflict between Austria and revolutionary France.
 A series of military defeats at the hands of Napoleon Bonaparte had inflicted a heavy human toll on Austria and led Francis to dissolve the Holy Roman Empire.
-The end of the War of the Fifth Coalition resulted in the marriage of Napoleon and Marie Louise in 1810, which ushered in a brief period of peace and friendship between Austria and the French Empire.
+The end of the War of the Fifth Coalition resulted in the marriage of Napoleon and Marie Louise in 1810, which ushered in a brief period of peace and friendship between Austria and the French Empire, much like prior alliances between the Austrian and French Royal family.
 Marie Louise agreed to the marriage despite being raised to despise France.
-She was adored by Napoleon, who had been eager to marry a member of one of Europe's leading royal houses to cement his relatively young Empire.
-With Napoleon, she bore a son, styled the King of Rome at birth, later Duke of Reichstadt, who briefly succeeded him as Napoleon II.
+She bore Napoleon a son, styled the King of Rome at birth, who briefly succeeded him as Napoleon II.
+Marie Louise's son was later titled Duke of Reichstadt.

 Napoleon's fortunes changed dramatically in 1812 after his failed invasion of Russia.
 The European powers, including Austria, resumed hostilities towards France in the War of the Sixth Coalition, which ended with the abdication of Napoleon and his exile to Elba.
 The 1814 Treaty of Fontainebleau gave the Duchies of Parma, Piacenza and Guastalla to Marie Louise, who ruled the duchies until her death.

 Marie Louise married morganatically twice after Napoleon's death in 1821.
 Her second husband was Count Adam Albert von Neipperg (married 1821), an equerry she met in 1814.
-She and Neipperg had three children.
-After Neipperg's death in 1829, she married Count Charles-René de Bombelles, her chamberlain, in 1834.
-Marie Louise died in Parma in 1847.
+She and Neipperg had three children: Albertine, William Albert, and Mathilde.
+Neipperg died in 1829.
+Marie Louise married Count Charles-René de Bombelles, her chamberlain, in 1834.
+She died in Parma in 1847.